In past blog entries, we’ve written a good amount of articles dealing

 with Windows exploit development, most of them

-relied on the ability to execute instructions written on the stack of the
+ability to execute instructions written on the stack of the process.

 However, modern CPUs have a mechanism that allow the OS to prevent that.

-In this article, we will introduce that protecion and in forthcoming articles
+In this article, we will introduce that protection and in forthcoming

 The protection on the CPUs is known as the NX (No-Execute) bit.
-The OS will use such capability to mark some memory areas (remarkably the stack) as non-executable and thus, preventing common buffer overflow exploits like the ones we’ve used so far.
+The OS will use such capability to mark some memory areas (remarkably, the stack) as non-executable and thus, prevent common buffer overflow exploits like the ones we’ve used so far.
 Let’s clarify that.

-on the stack.
-This is a common function stack frame distribution on memory:
+created on the stack.
+This is a common function stack frame distribution

 .____________._____________._____________._____________._________________. vuln_var Saved EBP Saved EIP Func args Rest of stack